JoaoBlimping/Detention/log.md

 Next time on Detention:
  - Make it that different scenes can have different canvas sizes.
  - Actually make tilemaps display tiles and shit.

+#13/7/2015
+Ok, I have got the different canvas sizes thing working, but now before I can make it that tilemaps display properly, I have to make it that the tilesets that they use can be loaded and work. <3